-Mr. Truex, NTEP Administrator, indicated that, in his opinion, the above sentence is unnecessary since it's selfevident.
+Mr. Truex, NTEP Administrator, indicated his opinion that the above sentence is unnecessary since it's self-evident.
 It was agreed by the group however to ask the other sectors for feedback on the value of this addition.

-Though the Software Sector is currently considering only the single sentence be incorporated into NCWM Publication 14 for the time being, ultimately, the Sector may wish to advance the remaining language of the original item submission.
+Though the Sector is currently considering only the single sentence be incorporated into NCWM Publication 14 for the time being, ultimately, the Sector may wish to advance the remaining language of the original item submission.